-The Big Sky Documentary Film Festival is the premiere venue for non-fiction film in the American West.
+The Big Sky Documentary Film Festival is the premier venue for non-fiction film in the American West.
 Big Sky offers an ideal setting for filmmakers to premiere new work and develop lasting relationships with fellow filmmakers and industry.
-The festival draws an audience of 20,000 and film entries from every corner of the globe to a uniquely intimate mountain town setting with a local Montana flavor.
+The festival draws an audience of 20,000 and film entries from every corner of the globe to a uniquely intimate mountain town setting with local Montana flavor.

-The competitive event is open to nonfiction films and videos of all styles, subjects, and lengths.
-All films selected for screening will be notified of their status by approximately January 5, 2018.
-The filmmaker agrees to be responsible for all shipping and insurance costs for shipping materials to the festival office.
-All submitting filmmakers will be notified of the official selections prior to the festival.
+Submissions are open to nonfiction films of all styles, subjects, and lengths.
+All films selected for screening will be notified of their status by January 6, 2023.

 Films of any completion date are eligible for submission.
-However, accepted films must not have been shown in anywhere in Montana prior to the festival.
+However, accepted films must not have been shown anywhere in Montana prior to the festival.

 Big Sky does not pay screening fees.